composit/lua_circular_buffer/README.md

 *Arguments*
 - column (unsigned) The column number where the header information is applied.
 - name (string) Descriptive name of the column (maximum 15 characters).
 Any non alpha numeric characters will be converted to underscores. (default: Column_N)
 - unit (string _optional_) The unit of measure (maximum 7 characters).
-Alpha numeric, '/', and '*' characters are allowed everything else will be converted to underscores. i.e. KiB, Hz, m/s (default: count)
+Alph numeric, '/', and '*' characters are allowed everything else will be converted to underscores. i.e. KiB, Hz, m/s (default: count)
 - aggregation_method (string _optional_) Controls how the column data is aggregated when combining multiple circular buffers.
     - **sum** The total is computed for the time/column (default).
     - **min** The smallest value is retained for the time/column.
     - **max** The largest value is retained for the time/column.